apache/incubator-taverna-site/content/download/commandline/index.md

 Apache Taverna Command Line can run workflows defined with [Apache Taverna Language](/download/language) in [SCUFL2 format](/documentation/scufl2) (`.wfbundle`).
-In addition, many
+In addition, you can execute many
 [Taverna 2](/download/workbench)
-workflows (`.t2flow`) can also be executed, depending on which activities they rely on.
+workflows (`.t2flow`) , depending
+on which activities they rely on.

 Work is planned to add support for executing